alefesouza/laravel-vue-boilerplate/README.md

 * A users CRUD if the current user is an admin.
 * i18n for English and Portuguese, based on browser language settings.
 * Vue component tests using Jest and API tests using PHPUnit.
-* Already configured to run tests on Docker and GitLab CI.
+* Already configured to run tests on Docker, GitLab CI, TravisCI, CircleCI and AppVeyor.
 * Dockerfile configured with PHP 7, Node.js 8, Yarn and Composer, with MySQL and phpMyAdmin on Docker Compose.

 You can check it live [on this website](https://alefesouza.com/github/laravel-vue-boilerplate), with the credentials: